LLayta/Memory-allocators/README.md

 Educational repository to briefly go over practical implementations of memory allocators and theoretical background of them.

 # Why?
 Why do we care about memory allocators?
-Memory allocators are an interface that allow us to preform *dynamic memory allocation* which is when we store long lived values in a programs' memory that is **not** the stack which is automatically sized at compile-time, the size of dynamically allocated memory is deteremined at run-time.
+Memory allocators are an interface that allow us to preform *dynamic memory allocation* which is when we store long lived values in a programs' memory.
+The size of these allocations are determined at run-time.

 # How?
 Memory allocators (typically) utilize a part of processes' memory space called the "heap".
 We can dynamically allocate data onto the heap in 2 main ways on linux: